 - 4. Type a password and press Enter.
-The password is case sensitive. - 5.
-After properly entering the password, the # or > system prompt appears.
-See Different CLI Modes and Prompts (on page 454) in the User Guide for more information.
+The password is case sensitive. - After properly entering the password, the PDU name appears at the prompt.
+See Different CLI Modes and Prompts (on page 459) in the User Guide for more information.